FIRST-South-Carolina/obs-ftc-stream-manager/README.md

 * Match Commit - scene name to show when a match score is committed
 * Match Post - scene name to show when a match score is posted
 * Match Wait - scene name to show after a specified timer after a match score is posted

+* Video Directory - directory to record match videos to
+* Output Resolution - possibly scaled resolution to output for match videos
+* Video Encoder (H.264) - encoder to use for video output (prefer a hardware encoder (i.e. __not__ x264) if available)
+* Video Bitrate - bitrate to use for encoding video output
+* Audio Encoder (AAC) - encoder to use for audio output
+* Audio Bitrate - bitrate to use for encoding audio output

 Assuming connection to the scorekeeper is successful, the match type, pair, number, and code data will be automatically populated.
 Do not change those settings if intending to use this with the FTCLive scoring software.